Lamotrigine Overview Lamotrigine is a medicine that doctors prescribe to treat epilepsy (a condition that causes seizures) and bipolar disorder (a mental health condition with extreme mood changes). It works by calming overactive electrical activity in the brain. The medicine comes in different form

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with lamotrigine:
+Check interactions with Lamotrigine:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.